Enhanced Spatial Clustering of Single-Molecule Localizations with Graph Neural Networks: Results

 In the graph representation, each node is associated with a single molecular localization, while edges capture spatial relationships between nodes within the point cloud (Figure~\ref{fig:1}b--c).
 Edges are derived from a Delaunay triangulation and filtered according to a distance threshold to prevent spurious connections in low-density regions.
 Absolute positional information is not directly used as a node feature but solely to define connectivity.
 Instead, node features are encoded using Laplacian positional embeddings~\cite{dwivedi2020generalization}, while edge features include the Euclidean distance and a direction vector.

-To strengthen the ability to capture complex spatial relationships, the graph is encoded into a higher-level representation, $\mathcal{G}$ through learnable linear transformations.
-The latter serves as the input of a sequence of identical MIRO blocks $\mathcal{M}$, as shown in Figure~\ref{fig:1}c.
+To strengthen the ability to capture complex spatial relationships, the graph is encoded into a higher-level representation $\mathcal{G}$ through a learnable dense layer followed by ReLU activation.
+The latter serves as the input of a sequence of recurrent steps, were the same MIRO block $\mathcal{M}$ is repeatedly applied, as shown in Figure~\ref{fig:1}c.
+We emphasize that MIRO uses a single-layer architecture.
+As a result, increasing the number of recurrent steps does not affect the number of learnable parameters.
+The number of recurrent steps defines the size of the receptive field and therefore needs to be adapted to the density of the point cloud and the complexity of the clustering problem, as discussed in \nameref{sec:rec_steps}.

 The operations of a MIRO block are schematically illustrated in Figure~\ref{fig:1}d.
-At each step, the graph $\mathcal{G}$ is concatenated with a ``hidden'' graph $\mathcal{G}_h^k$ having the same structure and initialized to zeros.
-Similar to the hidden state of a recurrent neural network, $\mathcal{G}_h^k$ represents the latent state of the system and characterizes the underlying processes being modeled, capturing relational information between adjacent localizations.
+At each recurrent step, the graph $\mathcal{G}$ is concatenated with a ``hidden'' graph $\mathcal{G}_h^k$ having the same structure and with node and edge features initialized to zeros.
+Similar to the hidden state of a recurrent neural network, $\mathcal{G}_h^k$ represents the hidden state of the system and characterizes the underlying processes being modeled, capturing relational information between nearby localizations.
 Information is propagated to generate an updated hidden graph $\mathcal{G}_h^{k+1}$ that is passed to the next step together with the unmodified $\mathcal{G}$.
-In contrast to typical message passing schemes~\cite{gilmer2017neural, battaglia2018relational,velivckovic2023everything}, in MIRO, hidden node features only depend on hidden edge features to emphasize the immediate structural context of each node.
-The hidden node features are further decoded through learnable linear transformations to provide, for each molecular localization, a displacement vector in Cartesian space.
-These displacements are calculated to minimize a loss function $\mathcal{L}$ that aims to shift localizations belonging to the same cluster toward a common center, while leaving background localization unaltered.
+In contrast to typical message passing schemes~\cite{gilmer2017neural, battaglia2018relational,velivckovic2023everything}, MIRO omits the concatenation of node features with aggregated messages.
+Instead, hidden node features are updated solely based on hidden edge features (i.e., the messages) to emphasize the immediate structural context of each node.
+The hidden node features are further decoded through a learnable dense layer to provide, for each molecular localization, a displacement vector in Cartesian space.
+These displacements are calculated to minimize a loss function $\mathcal{L}$ (see \nameref{sec:loss}) that aims to shift localizations belonging to the same cluster toward a common center, while leaving background localization unaltered.